Frequently Asked Questions

 - Cameras and recording technology have been added to every classroom on campus

 - Faculty will be distanced from students at least six feet in each room

 - All students will need a laptop or compatible tablet to engage with the remote educational opportunities provided by the College.

-What should I do if I am unable or feel unsafe about coming to campus for the Fall 2020 semester?
+What should I do if I am unable or feel unsafe about coming to campus for the Spring 2021 semester?

 While planning for most students to be on campus, we recognize that some students will be unable to join us due to travel restrictions, underlying health issues, or general concerns about the overall health on campus.
 The College will accommodate remote learners who have been approved in advance by the Office of Academic Affairs.
 Students requesting to study remotely are required to have a Google Meeting with the Office of Records to review course schedules, technology, and other tools needed for academic success.

 How will students attend class in the event of illness or need to isolate or quarantine?

 All faculty have been asked to prepare for teaching their courses in person and through remote instruction (via on-line streaming).
 Students will have access to their course content even if they are sick or spending time in isolation or quarantine.
 We will respond with flexibility and safe practices to promote our community’s health as well as our students’ academic and personal well-being.
 We strongly recommend that students come to campus with a laptop computer so that they have ongoing access to the tools they need to succeed academically during this highly flexible period.